CodingClauds/F1-Flipcard-Game/README.md

 <p>
 This display's the hours, minutes, seconds format.
-  Most importantly, it does increment as intended, stop and Reset timer with as little code as I was able to come up with.
+  Most importantly, it does increment, stop the timer and reset timer as intended.
 </p>

 <img src="./assets/screengrab.png" style="width:80%;" />